-The Nobel Women’s Initiative and the Coady Institute welcome 15 exceptional young feminist activists and leaders from 11 countries to the 2021 Sister to Sister Mentorship program, working together to create a new vision for inclusive feminist peacebuilding and women’s rights advocacy.
+The Nobel Women’s Initiative and the Coady International Institute welcome 15 exceptional young feminist activists and leaders from 11 countries to the 2021 Spring Sister-to-Sister Mentorship program, working together to create a new vision for inclusive feminist peacebuilding and women’s rights advocacy.

 Aishatu Alhaji Kabu

 Expertise: Women’s and girl’s rights, gender-based violence, adolescent sexual and reproductive health rights, free access to the menstrual sanitary pad for women and girls of reproductive age, girl child education.

 About: Aishatu’s motivation to be an advocate is based on her experience as a survivor of gender-based violence and the North East Nigeria humanitarian conflict.
 For her growing up in a highly patriarchal and marginalized society where women and girls’ voices remain underrepresented, Aishatu worked tirelessly to ensure that survivors of gender-based violence are protected and supported to fulfill their potentials.
 Aside from being a survivor of GBV, Aishatu derives her strength from her experiences as an Internally Displaced Person who was forced to flee from her comfort zone (Damboa Local Government Area of Borno state).